 Dragon Stone Recommendations

 When it comes to working with Ohko Stone for the first time, there are a few things worth keeping in mind.
-What kind of peices you have and how much of it should be used are important factors.
-Preparing this stone for an enclosure is also a valuable step that will insure longevity.
+What kind of pieces you have and how much of it should be used are important factors.
+Preparing this stone for an enclosure is also a valuable step that will ensure longevity.
 Also, making sure there aren’t unwanted elements tucked within this stone will also aid in preventing unwanted fluctuation of the custom habitat will also be recommended.
 Here are a few steps below to better understand the management of Dragon Stone: